Hyundai Elantra: Sixth generation (AD; 2015)

 The sixth generation Elantra was launched in South Korea as the Avante in September 2015.
-The design of the car has been changed to a more conservative appearance.
-The "fluidic sculpture" design that persisted across the Hyundai portfolio since 2011 is gone in the sixth generation Elantra.
+The design of the car was resculpted to a more conservative appearance compared to the previous generation.
+The "fluidic sculpture" design that had persisted across the Hyundai portfolio since 2011 was reshaped with the sixth generation Elantra.
 The car is now more like a fastback with its roofline sloped from the windshield to the rear of the car and it has fewer curves overall with pentagonal head and taillights, a hexagonal grille, and redesigned body panels and bumper emphasizing straight lines along the body.
 The windshield is drawn back from the hood further than the prior generation, making for a more traditional sedan look.
 The interior is also less curved, with a cockpit, audio/temp controls, and glove compartment in a single bow line across the dash.
 This was done without reducing the interior cabin space of the prior generation.

 In India, the AD series Hyundai Elantra launched on 23 August 2016 with petrol and diesel engine options.
 Its petrol variant displaces 2.0-litre, while the diesel engine is a 1.6-litre unit.

+In the Philippines, the AD model Elantra was launched in 2016.
+It is available in GL (6-speed manual and 6-speed automatic options) and GLS (6-speed automatic) trims.
+It is powered by 1.6-litre engine for the former and 2.0-litre engine for the latter.
+The AD model Elantra was discontinued in late 2020.

+For China, the Elantra AD model known as the Elantra Lingdong was introduced in March 2016.
+It is available with the 1.4 litre turbo, the 1.5 litre Smartstream engine specifically for its market, and the 1.6 litre Gamma II engine.
+A 7 speed dual clutch option is available as standard for the 1.4, a 6 speed manual option is available as standard for the 1.5 and 1.6 litre models alongside an optional CVT for the 1.5 and a 6 speed automatic for the 1.6.